-- 232471-The DSCP settings on a policy are lost when the policy is modified. - 235245-The configuration shows route preference when configuring via WebUI, but no route preference appears after configuring via the CLI.

-• 250313-When using the WebUI for MIP grouping in a policy, the MIP object can be deleted.
+- 232471-The DSCP settings on a policy are lost when the policy is modified. - 235245-The configuration shows route preference when configuring using WebUI, but no route preference appears after configuring using the CLI. - 250313-When using the WebUI for MIP grouping in a policy, the MIP object can be deleted.

-Addressed Issue from ScreenOS 5.4.0r8a
+Addressed Issues from ScreenOS 5.4.0r8a

-The following major bug has been fixed in this release:
+The following majar bugs have been fixed in this release:

-• 265110-[ISG 1000/2000 with IDP] The IDP detector released with ScreenOS 5.4.0r8 may cause issues with the IDP Security Module.
-To resolve this issue, and to improve coverage and accuracy for HTTP, SIP, NFS, and SNMP protocols, upgrade to 5.4.0r8a, and update to the latest detector version.

-Note: If you are upgrading to 5.4.0r8a from 5.4.0r8 firmware, perform the following steps:

-- 1. Check the detector version on 5.4.0r8 to see if it is 3.1.101390.
+- 265110-[ISG 1000/2000 with IDP] The IDP detector released with ScreenOS 5.4.0r8 may cause issues with the IDP Security Module.
+To resolve this issue, and to improve coverage and accuracy for HTTP, SIP, NFS, and SNMP protocols, upgrade to 5.4.0r8a, and update to the latest detector version. - NOTE: If you are upgrading to 5.4.0r8a from 5.4.0r8 firmware, perform the following steps: - 1.
+Check the detector version on 5.4.0r8 to see if it is 3.1.101390.
 To check the detector version run the get system command and check the value of detector.so. - 2.
-If the detector is version 3.1.101390 after upgrading the firmware to r8a, run the command del file flash:detector.so to delete the existing detector from flash memory. - 3.
-Run the command reset to reset the firewall. - 4.
+If the detector is version 3.1.101390 after upgrading the firmware to r8a, run the del file flash:detector.so command to delete the existing detector from flash memory. - 3.
+Run the reset command to reset the firewall. - 4.
 After the firewall restarts, immediately push the latest detector from NSM.